TRULY SCRUMPTIOUS NURSERY Epidemic and Pandemic Policy (COVID-19)

 - The area should be thoroughly cleaned, immediately.

-- In the event of a staff member developing suspected coronavirus symptoms whilst working at the nursery, they should return home immediately and isolate at home in line with the NHS guidance.
-They should also follow current testing advice for themselves and their household.
+- In the event of a staff member developing suspected coronavirus symptoms whilst working at the nursery, they should return home immediately and isolate at home.

-In the event of a positive case, outbreak, or closure.
+In the event of an outbreak, or closure.

-- Additional cleaning will be arranged for that ‘bubble’ to ensure minimal spread of the virus.
+- Additional cleaning will be arranged for the setting to ensure minimal spread of the virus.

-- The manager will notify Ofsted, environmental health, and the local authority as well as gain advice from the London coronavirus cell and DFE (department for education).
+- The manager will notify HPA (environmental health) and the local authority as well as gain advice from DFE (department for education).

 Any parent / career failing to inform the setting of anyone living in the household with symptoms, a positive result or being exposed to COVID-19 and has been advised to isolate from track and trace but continues to attend will risk immediate termination of their contract with Truly Scrumptious Early Years Nursery for putting other children, staff and families at risk.